leovandriel/minecraft-server/README.md

 sudo nano /etc/ssh/authorized-keys/mctunnel
 ```

-Client-side, an SSH key can be generated and installed, replacing `X`:
+Client-side, an SSH key can be generated and installed:

 ```
 ssh-keygen -t ed25519